 What is the benefit of offering free 2-day shipping?

-The main benefit of offering free two-day shipping is that you attract many customers.
+The main benefit of offering free two-day shipping is attracting many customers.
 However, you should know someone will have to pay for the free shipping and supplies, and that person is you.

 If it doesn’t make sense for your margins, you could be better off dropping the idea.
 Or, better still, offer it to a small subset of customers that may exceed a minimum purchase threshold or have subscribed to a particular service.

-Most small businesses cannot handle the complexities of order fulfillment coupled with expedited shipping.
-Thus, outsourcing your fulfillment services to a specialist company or another company with great logistics prowess makes great sense.
+Most small businesses need help handling the complexities of order fulfillment and expedited shipping.
+Thus, outsourcing your fulfillment services to a specialist company or another company with great logistics prowess makes excellent sense.
 Below are a few outsourcing options you can consider.

 Fulfillment by Amazon (FBA)